orhanobut/bee/README.md

 BeeLog.d(TAG,"Some event triggered");
 ```

+#### Add more options to the settings.

+- Just create a method and use annotation and provide the signature.

 #### More

 - Long click to a list item will copy the value to the clipboard.